Marie C. Cox: Years of activism

 In 1975, Cox was a speaker in Window Rock, Arizona, at the Southwest Indian Women's Conference.
 More than 800 native women attended the conference, which looked at both political and cultural mechanisms that fostered discrimination against Native American women, but their goals were to empower women within their traditional tribal identity.
 In 1977, at a banquet hosted at the Chilocco Indian Agricultural School by the NAIWA, Cox was honored as the "Outstanding Indian Woman of 1977" for her work in establishing the NAIWA and with children's needs.
 That same year, she attended the NAIWA conference which was investigating the sterilization of Native American women by the Indian Health Service.
 Other issues examined included the provisions of the Indian Child Welfare Act, which had long been a focus for Cox.

 In 1983, Cox was appointed by President Ronald Reagan to succeed Nadine Chase on the National Advisory Council on Indian Education.
 She was reappointed in 1985, 1987, and 1989, serving until she was replaced in 1990 by Terry Neese.
 In 1984, Cox was appointed to the board of the Child Welfare League of America and in 1988 she served as a member for the Oklahoma Indian Affairs Commission.
-In 1993, Cox was inducted into the Oklahoma Women's Hall of Fame and in 1999 she and James were interviewed as part of the Museum of the Great Plains Oral History Project.
+In 1993, Cox was inducted into the Oklahoma Women's Hall of Fame and in 1999 she and her husband James were interviewed as part of the Museum of the Great Plains Oral History Project.

+She died in Midwest City, Oklahoma, on May 10, 2005, aged 85.